claresudbery/clare-wiki-ably/pages/coding/infra/cloud/heroku.md

 - There are some heroku-related notes in the [Jekyll troubleshooting page](/pages/coding/webdev/jekyll/Jekyll-Troubleshooting) on this site.
 - HackMcr with Laurent - One True Path: Dropbox\IT Training\Hackathons\HackManchester\2015
+- There are lots of heroku-related notes on [my Jekyll troubleshooting page](/pages/coding/webdev/jekyll/Jekyll-Troubleshooting).

 ## Troubleshooting